Thanh-To/Internet-Controlled-Rover/README.md

 # Internet Controlled Rover

 ## About
-Control your 4WD robotic/rover and pan-tilt camera module through the internet by simply downloading this repository onto your Raspberry Pi and foolow the instruction down below.
+Control your 4WD robotic/rover and pan-tilt camera module through the internet by simply downloading this repository onto your Raspberry Pi and follow the instruction down below.

 ## Hardware Requirements*
 *The following are the list of components used by this specific project.
 Equivalent components may or may not work.